Rodeo Houston! The big event is from February 28 – March 19, 2023… with events starting the weeks before the show.

 Here’s what you need to know if you plan to go to the Rodeo Houston this year.

-- General Admission is $15 for adults, $5 for kids, free for kids under 2 years old.
+- Ticket prices have gone up this year.
+General Admission is $20 for adults, $10 for kids, free for kids under 2 years old.
 If you have a concert ticket, you do not need a general admission ticket (so do NOT buy both).

 - Since we go a lot, we buy the general admission season pass.
-This year it is $35 (up from $25 a couple of years ago).
+This year it is $50.
 Note that this also gets you daily admission to World’s Championship Bar-B-Que Contest (before the Rodeo/Livestock show).
 This does not get you into the concert.

 - Parking lots are around $20… so we take METRORail.
 It is only $1.25 for anyone older than 5 and it drops you off right at the rodeo ticket booth.